antheakwong/antheakwong.github.io/commissions/index.md

 **Terms of Service:**
-- I have the right to post any commissioned work on my social media unless otherwise requested.
+- I have the right to post any commissioned work on my social media unless otherwise requested. (will be watermarked/lower resolution)

 - You are not permitted to redistribute the commission for profit or claim credit for my work.